Jigs-portpro/data-bridge-ai-clone/README.md

 *   **File Parsing:** `xlsx` for Excel, custom CSV parser.

 This should cover the basics of getting the Data Bridge application running locally and give an overview of its capabilities!

+## Usage

+1. **Setup Entities and Lookups:**
+   - Use the Setup page to configure your entities, fields, and lookups.
+All lookups added here are automatically supported for validation and mapping.

+2. **Column Mapping:**
+   - Use the Auto-Map (AI) button to map your source columns to target fields.
+The system will auto-map exact/near-exact matches and use AI for the rest.

+3. **Validation:**
+   - Validate your data before export.
+All lookup validations are dynamic and will check against the latest lookup data.

+4. **Exporting Data:**
+   - **Export to API:**
+     - Exports data one row at a time.
+Failed rows and their error messages are shown in a table.
+You can download failed rows as CSV and retry only those rows.
+   - **Simulate Export to API:**
+     - Logs the payload and endpoint to the console for safe testing (no network request).
+   - **Download as CSV:**
+     - Download the validated data as a CSV file.

+5. **Error Handling:**
+   - After export, any failed rows are shown with their error messages.
+You can download these as CSV, fix the issues, and retry only the failed rows.

+## Notes

+- All features are dynamic and require no code changes for new entities or lookups.
+- Make sure your API endpoints are correctly configured in the Setup page for each entity.
+- The system is designed for robust, user-friendly data integration and error handling.

+For more details, see the inline comments in the codebase or reach out to the maintainers.